 Jerry Ellig is a senior research fellow at the Mercatus Center at George Mason University and a former assistant professor of economics at George Mason University.
 He specializes in the federal regulatory process, economic regulation, and telecommunications regulation.

-The Honorable Maurice McTigue, QSO, is vice-president for outreach at the Mercatus Center at George Mason University.
+The Honorable Maurice McTigue, QSO, is vice-president at the Mercatus Center at George Mason University.
 He is director of the Mercatus Center’s Government Accountability Project and a member of its Spending and Budget Initiative and State and Local Policy Project.